One-Loop Radiative Corrections to the QED Casimir Energy

-Here we can apply the APSF, Eq. \eqref{111}, as we have used in photonic loop, for the above expression, to obtain

-The first term, which appears due to the zero term in APSF, is independent of distance between plates $a$.
-Therefore this term has no impact on the physics of problem.
-Ignoring the first term and using the following equation:
+The first term, in Eq. (\ref{111}) (i.e. $+f(0)/2$) turns out to be independent of distance between plates $a$.
+Therefore this term has no impact on the physics of problem and we ignore it.
+For the large mass case which is also equivalent to the large distances, Eq. (\ref{final2}) takes the form